You’re Looking for EMDR But Have You Heard Of Brainspotting?

 And here’s what surprises most people: brainspotting can actually be a fascinating process.
 Some clients say it feels like their brain is solving puzzles behind the scenes.
 Others find a new sense of creativity or intuition.
 One mom described it as “getting unstuck without having to fight myself.”

-Brainspotting and Moms: Why It Just Works
+Brainspotting vs EMDR and Moms: Why Brainspotting Just Works

 I specialize in working with overwhelmed, burned-out moms, including those with ADHD, anxiety, and past trauma.
 Here’s what they love about Brainspotting: